-- An arterial graft component, along with the connector.
+- A Hero graft is an arterial graft component, along with a connector.
 The titanium connector is responsible for attaching the arterial graft component to the venous outflow component.

 - Venous outflow component made of silicon and a marker band at the distal tip.
 This component is inserted in to the internal jugular vein and it advances up into the right atrium.
 This can be done under ultrasound guidance.